 The AHA reserves the right to revoke registration of anyone who records sessions without appropriate permissions.

 Approved by AHA Council June 2008, and amended June 2009 and October 2013.

 It is the policy of the American Historical Association that your presentation cannot be filmed or disseminated without your permission.
 If you are amenable to having your presentation recorded (audio and/or video), we ask that you indicate your approval in writing.
 This agreement does not address your intellectual property rights to the materials presented in any way, but it does grant the individual or organization recording the event a perpetual, irrevocable, royalty-free right to record and distribute your presentation in electronic or other media formats.
 The requesting organization bears responsibility to obtain your approval and to provide confirmation in writing to the AHA headquarters.

 Sound and Electric

 Journalists requiring electrical access, lighting, or use of the sound system are responsible for their own audio-visual costs and must order directly from the in-house vendor.
 Vendors may require a credit card to secure the order.

 The AHA does not order microphones for all sessions.
 Journalists may not be able to patch in to house sound in certain meeting rooms.
+Journalists should not plug equipment into electrical outlets without the venue’s permission.
+There is often a fee for electrical access.
 Journalists with further questions should contact the venue directly.